 Your relationship isn’t fulfilling?
 Leave it.
 Find yourself.

 Do not use your empathy on the same people and the same situations.
 I can no longer sympathize with my mother in any capacity if she is hurting or burdened by something.
 I no longer believe she hasn’t perpetuated it.
 I can’t empathize with my brother when he is scared or needs help because I do not trust that it isn’t manipulative.
-I have had to “forgive” these people more times than I can remember (literally, our human brains do not have the capacity to handle that amount of trauma) and even though I still love them, I love them in the same way that I inhale air.
+I have had to “forgive” these people more times than I can remember (literally, our human brains do not have the capacity to handle that amount of trauma without suppressing it) and even though I still love them, I love them in the same way that I inhale air.
 It is a part of who I am.
 But I do not trust them, that rope that bound us uniquely together as a family was worn too thin and we have all fallen through it, relying on it to help us bend backwards.

 Awareness and knowledge doesn’t undo that which we have learned through experience.
 My understanding and insight into my own situation doesn’t help that I still have panic attacks, I still can’t connect meaningfully with my family, and also that I haven’t felt real happiness for them in a long time because truthfully, it is still wired into me that the shoe is going to drop.
 Healing takes time, and sometimes the best form of healing is acceptance.